mujtahid/Number-to-Currency/README.md

 # README #

 The app will convert a provided dollar value into an written English representation.

 Example:

-● Input: $127.45
+* Input $127.45
-● Output: One hundred and twenty-seven dollars and forty-five cent
+* Output One hundred and twenty-seven dollars and forty-five cent

 ### What is this repository for? ###